gautsi/climate/docs_book/README.md

     - [x] generation
   - [ ] proportion of Queens plants
 - [x] Queens plants as a proportion of NYC plants
+- [ ] how much gas have NYS/NYC/Queens plants consumed over the years?
+- [ ] add more years